 Want to explore Denver?
 This vibrant city is full of unique attractions, from the Rocky Mountains to the Denver Zoo to its vibrant nightlife.
 Denver has something for everyone and is the perfect destination for your next vacation.

-The Denver Art Museum is a world-renowned art museum located in the heart of Denver.
-It is one of the largest and most comprehensive art museums in the United States, with an impressive collection of over 70,000 works of art.
+The Denver Art Museum, located in the heart of the city, is one of the largest and most comprehensive art museums in the United States.
+It impresses with an extensive collection of more than 70,000 exhibits, ranging from Native American art to contemporary art.

 Driving is one of the most popular forms of transportation in Denver.
 The city has an extensive network of highways and streets that make it easy to get from one part of the city to another.